Logit-based alternatives to two-stage least squares: Logit-Based IV Estimator

 Note that this estimator differs from the 2SLS estimator by using the logit regression residuals $Z_i - \Lambda(X_i^{\top}\widehat \theta)$ in the second step instead of the linear regression residuals used by the 2SLS estimator.
 For clarity of presentation, and since this will be helpful for our discussion below, we provide the formal algorithm for the 2SLS estimator as well.

 Algorithm \ref{alg: 2sls} may not be the usual way to define the 2SLS estimator but it is easy to verify that it does define the 2SLS estimator by applying the Frisch-Waugh-Lovell theorem.\footnote{Notably, our logit-based IV estimator is not related to the \textquotedblleft forbidden regression\textquotedblright \ discussed in Chapter 4.6.1 of \cite{AP09}, which refers to the use of the fitted value $\hat{T}_{i}$\ in the second stage OLS regression of $Y_{i}$ on $\hat T_{i}$ and $X_{i}$ obtained from a non-linear regression of $T_{i}$ on $Z_{i}$ and $X_{i}$.
 Instead, our approach replaces the linear predictor $X_{i}^{\top }\widehat{ \gamma }$\ of $Z_{i}$\ by a nonlinear predictor $\Lambda (X_{i}^{\top } \widehat{\theta })$, so we are \textquotedblleft partialling out\textquotedblright \ $X_{i}$\ using a nonlinear model.
 Importantly, under the assumption of constant treatment effects, so that $Y(1) - Y(0) = \varrho$, our logit-based IV estimator is consistent for $\varrho$ under the same conditions as those required for consistency of the 2SLS estimator, as opposed to the forbidden regression, which requires extra conditions.
-In particular, it is easy to check that the logit-based IV estimator is consistent for $\varrho$ under Assumption \ref{as: conditional independence} as long as the function $x\mapsto \mathbb E[Y(0)|X=x]$ is linear.}
+In particular, it is easy to check that the logit-based IV estimator is consistent for $\varrho$ under Assumption \ref{as: conditional independence} as long as the function $x\mapsto \mathbb E[Y(0)|X=x]$ is linear. }

 Without further assumptions, neither logit-based IV nor 2SLS estimators may have a causal interpretation.
-To see why this is so, we first need to introduce some additional notations.
+To see why this is so, we first need to introduce some additional notation.
 For all $x\in \mathcal{X}$, let

 denote the $x$-conditional fractions of compliers, always-takers, and never-takers in the population, respectively.
 Also, let

 and

 be the probability limits of the estimators $\widehat \theta$ and $\widehat \gamma$ appearing in Algorithms \ref{alg: logit based} and \ref{alg: 2sls}.
 Moreover, for all $x\in \mathcal{X}$, let